 Yip Woon-cheong has worked for Hong Kong Tramways for over 40 years, introduced by his uncle.
 Yip’s parents and brother also worked on the trams.
 He joined the company in 1965 and became an inspector then promoted to senior inspector (副總稽查), training the drivers until his retirement.
 Yip is a ‘dictionary on trams’ and has a great collection of tram models.
 The photos in the book bring back his memories.

-The management of HK Tramways is impressed on the fruitful book contents, and is scheduled for the official launch.
+The management of HK Tramways is impressed on the fruitful book contents, and is now available on sale on HKT website.

 Detailed book reviews can be found from the below pdf and the link.